teamtomo/fidder/README.md

     <img width="80%" src="https://user-images.githubusercontent.com/7307488/205998768-5808c399-6801-4ade-89ee-771a7202908f.png">
 </p>

-Fiducials are detected using a pre-trained residual 2D U-Net pre-trained for semantic segmentation at 8 Å/px.
+Fiducials are detected using a pre-trained residual 2D U-Net at 8 Å/px.
 Segmented regions are replaced with white noise matching the local mean and global standard deviation of the image.

 The package can be used from both